Wider Access Programme 2019-2020: Guidance for Community Groups and Services

 - please ask rather than assume we can’t...

-The most effective form of computing support tends to be in the form of flexible learning programmes which support individuals to learn based on their own interests and starting points, but if a group all wishes the same programme then this can be accommodated.
+The most effective form of digital skills support tends to be in the form of flexible learning programmes that support individuals to learn based on their own interests and starting points, but if a group all wishes the same programme then this can be accommodated.

 Support for staff and volunteers